Coriolis flowmeters are a relatively recent entrant into the market.

 because liquids are denser than gases.

 expensive and unwieldy in line sizes above four inches

 measurement can be difficult due to low density of gas

 sizes of two inches and less

 problem measuring liquids with entrained gas

 Flow Research previously published Coriolis studies in 2001, 2003, 2008,

 2013, and 2016.
 For

-further information on Coriolis meters and detailed market reports, please
+further information on Coriolis meters and our detailed market reports, please